 * White Bridal Gowns – Pearl or Platinum jewelry.
 Gold may clash with the bright white color. * Diamond White Gowns – Gold, Silver, Pearl, or Rose-tone jewelry. *Ivory Gowns – to highlight the creamy color of your dress, it is best to go with gold.

 3. Sweetheart or Strapless neckline – A simple choker, pendant, drop, or princess.
 Don’t crowd the neckline.

 4. V-Neckline – a pendant/charm this gives your eye a focal point.

-5. Halter Neckline – keep it simple and have the necklace fall just below the throat.
-You do not want to look to cluttered around your neck.
+5. Halter Neckline – keep it simple and have the necklace fall below the throat.
+You do not want to look too cluttered around your neck.

-6. One Shoulder – opt out on the necklace as it could clash with the neckline.
+6. One Shoulder – opt out of the necklace as it could clash with the neckline.
 Go for earrings.

 7. The key is to choose jewelry that you feel comfortable in and would normally wear.
-If you are not comfortable in your jewelry it will show in your face.
+Your jewelry will show on your face if you are uncomfortable with it.